igorjoz/finance-and-investing/README.md

 # finance-and-investing
-Website about personal finance &amp; investing created for Hypertext &amp; Hypermedia course and Web Applications course
+Website about personal finance & investing created for Hypertext & Hypermedia and Web Apps courses; created with bare PHP (without any backend framework), TypeScript, SCSS
+The PHP app is in the /src directory